Aurelian-C/React-Summary_App/src/markdowns/051__Queueing_a_series_of_state_updates.md

 Here, `n => n + 1` is called an **updater function.** When you pass it to a state setter:

 1. React queues this function to be processed after all the other code in the event handler has run.
-2. During the next render, React goes through the queue and gives you the final updated state.
+2. ==During the next render, React goes through the queue and _gives you the final updated state_==.

 Here’s how React works through these lines of code while executing the event handler: